The fall and rise of Marwan Barghouti

 The 2006 Palestinian Prisoners’ Document, organised by Barghouti and signed by Palestinian prisoners confined in Israeli jails, was a pivotal attempt at internal reconciliation amid escalating tensions between Fatah and Hamas.
 Omar H. Rahman, an analyst at the Middle East Council on Global Affairs and former journalist in Palestine, told me: ‘Palestinians broadly identify with the political prisoners and view imprisonment at the hands of Israel’s military occupation as a badge of patriotism.’
 Implicitly acknowledging a two-state solution, the Prisoners’ Document – representing a diverse array of factions, including Hamas and Islamic Jihad – endorsed the Palestinians’ right to resist Israeli occupation through various means, including armed struggle against settlers and soldiers, while concurrently advocating for political reforms and the establishment of a national unity government.

 ‘There is something new in him because he hasn’t governed and has always been a political figure,’ a senior Palestinian official and supporter of Barghouti, told me.
-Barghouti has enemies in the Palestinian Authority, however, and among other ambitious politicians who might hope to succeed the aging Abbas.
+However, Barghouti faces opposition within the Palestinian Authority from rivals eager to succeed the ageing Abbas.
 If he is not released, the obstacles to translating popular support to actual governance would be considerable.
-One option could be that the two positions, concurrently held by Arafat and then Abbas, of chairman of the PLO and president of Palestine could be divided to allow someone else to conduct the administrative duties in the latter role while Barghouti has the symbolic mantle of the chairmanship.
+One option could be that the two positions, concurrently held by Arafat and then Abbas, of chairman of the PLO and president of Palestine be divided to allow someone else to conduct the administrative duties as president while Barghouti holds the symbolic mantle of the chairmanship.

 Since his election in 2005, Abbas’ support has plunged due to endemic corruption in the West Bank.
 Hamas also became unpopular for its mismanagement of Gaza before 7 October.
 ‘Not having a record has been really helpful in a period in which Palestinian progress has stalled,’ Michael Robbins, director of Arab Barometer said of Barghouti.
 ‘People project onto him what they want to think and that would be a real strength should he be released.’
 On the eve of 7 October, 24 per cent of respondents in Gaza said they would vote for Haniyeh, 12 per cent for Abbas, and 32 per cent for Barghouti.
 In the West Bank, dissatisfaction with Abbas further benefitted Barghouti, who received 35 per cent support, with 11 per cent going to Haniyeh and only six per cent to Abbas.

-An aura exists around Marwan Barghouti among Palestinians and many Israelis.
+Marwan Barghouti has become a symbol, embodying both aspirations and fears among Palestinians and some Israelis.
 His withdrawal from day-to-day politics has made him a canvas for others’ aspirations and fears.
 Questions around his release and possible role have percolated for over two decades yet, ultimately, the reality is that Israel controls Barghouti’s freedom and such a revolutionary intervention in Palestinian politics is contingent on their motivations and goals.
 The Israeli political and security establishment’s perception of Barghouti, therefore, is the ambiguous factor on which much of the current debate about hostages, ceasefires and statehood depends.
 It is a dilemma rooted in Barghouti’s initial capture in April 2002.

 Concerns over the martyrdom of Palestinian leaders did not prevent other assassinations during the Second Intifada, however.
 After the outbreak, the Shin Bet and IDF expanded its targeted killings of terrorists.
 Where once they had preferred to arrest targets, the new strategy deemed that too difficult in the occupied territories.
 As such, ‘you have no choice – you are both prosecutor and defence counsel, both judge and executioner’, one official told the cabinet.

-Ariel Sharon and the Israeli cabinet wanted to prosecute Barghouti for his role in the Second Intifada but they also understood the power of holding a popular candidate who could succeed Yasser Arafat.
+Ariel Sharon and the Israeli cabinet aimed to prosecute Barghouti for his role in the Second Intifada but they also understood the power of holding a popular candidate who could succeed Yasser Arafat.
 Arafat was 73 in 2002 and his grip on Palestinian politics was weakening as alternative groups, like Hamas, and younger leaders – with Barghouti at their head – challenged his authority.
 According to the New York Times, an advisor to Sharon anonymously said in 2002 that the Israelis would consider freeing him at some point as a successor to Yasser Arafat.
-The Israeli outlook held that, at a strategic juncture, he could be wielded as a nuanced instrument, aligning with the ever-shifting dynamics of the Palestinian political landscape.
 ‘Barghouti is a playing card and the Israelis have taken an ace and hidden it away for later use,’ Geoff O’Connell, the former CIA station chief in Tel Aviv, told me.

-In 2004, the Israeli ambassador to the United States, Danny Ayalon – who had previously served as Ariel Sharon’s foreign policy advisor – approached Condoleezza Rice, the American national security advisor, with an initiative.
-He suggested that, in exchange for the release of Barghouti, the United States would release Jonathan Pollard, a former CIA analyst who had spied for Israel.
+In 2004, a former senior Israeli official told me, the Israeli ambassador to the United States, Danny Ayalon – who had previously served as Ariel Sharon’s foreign policy advisor – approached Condoleezza Rice, the American national security advisor.
+Ayalon suggested that, in exchange for the release of Barghouti, the United States would release Jonathan Pollard, a former CIA analyst who had spied for Israel.
 Neither the State Department or the CIA were aware of Ayalon’s request.
-Rice dismissed the idea out of hand – Pollard would ultimately be released in 2015 – yet the precedent is there.
-The urgency of the contemporary hostage situation has elicited consideration of a strategic ploy embedded in the history of Barghouti’s imprisonment.
+Rice dismissed the idea out of hand – Pollard would ultimately be released in 2015 – but the incident sets a precedent.

 According to reports, Bill Burns, the director of the CIA, has conveyed interest in the idea of exchanging hostages for Palestinian prisoners, including Barghouti.
 ‘Barghouti is no Nelson Mandela, but he is a respected political leader’, John Sawers, the former head of MI6 outlined to me in November 2023.
 ‘If the Israelis could ever bring themselves to using him as an asset, rather than locking him away, then we might be in different territory.’

-Marwan Barghouti is a synecdoche in the wider reckoning with Israel’s relationship to the Palestinians.
-Netanyahu’s strategy is premised upon a façade of military victory and the total destruction of Hamas rather than engagement with the enmity that produced the 7 October attack or a postwar vision for Israel and Palestine.
+Marwan Barghouti captures the complexities of Israel’s relationship with the Palestinians and the possible future of the two states.
+Critics argued that Netanyahu’s strategy is premised upon a façade of military victory and the total destruction of Hamas rather than engagement with the enmity that produced the 7 October attack or a postwar vision for Israel and Palestine.
 Already fracturing before the attacks, Israel has experienced a profound crisis of identity and security, and concern for what can be done to alleviate future horror.
 ‘Netanyahu is causing damage every minute he stays in office,’ Gonen Ben Itzhak, who has become a prominent campaigner against the government’s unpopular judicial reforms, said to me, ‘and we need to be realistic.’
 He continued: ‘I chased Barghouti for a very long time, I arrested him, and now I don’t see a problem in releasing him.’

-In Palestine, there is a common sense of despair in the face of Israel’s ruinous military campaign and widespread civilian casualties.
+Amid widespread despair in Palestine over Israel’s military campaign and mounting civilian casualties, some still see a glimmer of hope in Barghouti’s potential release.
 ‘You wonder how he can be the hope in a situation where there is no hope.
 If I think about it mathematically it does not add up,’ a senior Palestinian official observed to me.
 ‘But that’s not how history and politics work.’
 Paradoxically, the destruction in Gaza has forced the questions of the aftermath and drawn the attention of outside powers back to a two-state solution.
 ‘It’s more than realistic,’ the official said of the prospect of Barghouti’s freedom, ‘it’s become a probable scenario.’

 ‘You don’t make peace with friends,’ Yitzhak Rabin once said.
 ‘You make it with very unsavoury enemies.’
 The Biden administration reportedly hopes to tackle the concatenation of Middle East crises jointly, with a hostage deal leading to a two-state solution, underpinned by the normalisation of relations between Israel and Saudi Arabia to balance against Iran’s regional assertiveness.
-At the heart of that system of nesting dolls, the question of Palestine rests uneasy but unavoidable.
+At the heart of that, the question of Palestine rests uneasy but unavoidable.
 Amid hopes of statehood, fear of terror, and machinations of realpolitik, Marwan Barghouti is a card yet to be played.